 Once payment has been made you will receive an email which will serve as a ticket.
 As we no longer issue paper tickets, staff on duty at the event will have a list of paid-up attendees against which they will check your name.

 Refunds: Refunds cannot be made unless a cancellation is received 8 working days in advance of the event.

 Archives and Heritage e-newsletter: To keep up to date with our latest events and to avoid disappointment through late booking, sign up for our e-newsletter via the e-newsletter webpage.

 - Admission: Sessions are free by advance booking only.
 Please telephone Staffordshire Record Office on 01785-278379 to reserve a session.

-Third annual event run in association with Keele University and the Centre for West Midlands History at the University of Birmingham.
+This study day is presented by the Staffordshire Archive and Heritage Service in collaboration with Keele University and the Centre for West Midlands History (University of Birmingham).

 Research Activity Papers